orschiro/orzanna/index.md

 <div style="width: 50%; text-align: justify;">
 I am interested in degrowth[^degrowth], sustainable consumption[^scorai] and minimalism.
 For any of these, I am happy to talk to you and collaborate on projects. :-)

 Write me an email[^email].
-If you want to know more about me, you can read my CV[^CV].
+If you want to know more about me as a person, please take a look at my CV[^CV].

-I spend my working day creating meaningful connections and maintaining authentic conversations at Import Sheet[^1].
+Currently, my main work focuses on supporting the sustainable development of Import Sheet[^1].
-In my free time I contribute to open-source software projects I use myself.
+In my free time I contribute to open-source software projects I use myself[^2].

-I am a big fan of podcasts as a medium for communication purposes and publicly share my curated list of podcasts[^podcast] I listen to myself.
-Aside, I am coordinating the Degrowth Audiobook Podcast[^DegrowthAudiobook] and warmly invite you to listen to it.
+I am a big fan of podcasts as a medium of communication share my curated list of podcasts[^podcast] I listen to myself.
+Aside, I am coordinating the Degrowth Audiobook Podcast[^DegrowthAudiobook] and invite you to listen to it.

-If you are a research scholar, you might be interested in my co-authored publication "Culture meets Flows: The Cultural Dimension of
+If you are a research scholar, you might be interested in my co-authored publication "*Culture meets Flows: The Cultural Dimension of
-Urban Metabolism"[^CulturemeetsFlows] that had been cited by the German Advisory Council on Global Change (WBGU) in their report "Humanity on the move: Unlocking the transformative power of cities"[^Humanityonthemove].
+Urban Metabolism*"[^CulturemeetsFlows] that had been cited by the German Advisory Council on Global Change (WBGU) in their report "*Humanity on the move: Unlocking the transformative power of cities*"[^Humanityonthemove].
 </div>

   [^email]: [http://www.orzanna.de/email.png](http://www.orzanna.de/email.png)